-The median wage in 2016 for Retail Salespersons in California is $23,523 annually, or $11.31 hourly.
-The median wage for Retail Salespersons in San Diego County is $22,947 annually, or $11.03 hourly.
+The median wage in 2016 for Retail Salespersons in California was $23,523 annually, or $11.31 hourly.
+The median wage for Retail Salespersons in San Diego County was $22,947 annually, or $11.03 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits vary by employer, but are generally available only to full-time employees.
 These benefits usually include medical insurance, vacation, sick leave, and sometimes include other health insurance, such as dental and vision coverage, and retirement plans.

 What Do Local Employers Say About Benefits?
 Of the 16 employers in San Diego County, most provide medical insurance, and many provide vacation benefits to Retail Salespersons who work full-time.

 Of the 11 employers surveyed who responded in San Diego County, who provides medical benefits, many reported that they pay half or more of the cost of medical insurance for full-time, and many reported that they pay half or more of the cost of medical insurance for part-time Retail Salespersons.

 |Percent of Employers Who Paid Medical |